jmdelvecchio/gravel-lab/computing_resources/README.md

 ```

 1. Activate that test environment with `conda activate test`. `(test)` should now appear in front of the name of the computer you’re on.

+## Access GPU nodes on the cluster

+### GRAVEL lab instructions

+1. Pull up an astral terminal either in Terminal, Command Prompt, or VS Code

+2. 2.
+Submit a request for an interactive GPU node for two hours with one GPU:

+    `salloc -n 4 -t 2:00:00 --gpus=1`

+Note that you can request a time longer than two hours.
+Also note that if the queue is quite long you may consider [switching to performing your task on the Big Rig](#-Using-the-Big-Rig).

+3. Be sure to activate your environment - any `conda` commands you ran before are not carried over to this new instance

+### General instructions from IT

+The [**SLURM**](https://www.wm.edu/offices/it/services/researchcomputing/using/jobsslurm/index.php) batch system is used on astral/as01 to run jobs.
+The maximum walltime for all jobs on this cluster is 72hrs.
+The front-end, astral, has 32 CPU cores available which will be the default node if you require only CPUs.
+The GPU node, as01, may be specidied via your command-line options:

+To run an interactive job on CPUs only:

+`salloc -n 4 -t 1:00:00     # will get you 4 CPU cores`

+To request one or more GPUs:

+`salloc -n 4 -t 1:00:00 --gpus=2     # will get you 4 CPU cores and 2 GPUs`

+The --gpus=N  can be added to your srun command (to run a job directly from the command line) or in your batch script, i.e.:

+`#SBATCH --gpus=2`

+Currently, there are no reserved slots for debugging.
+Please send email to [hpc-help] if you need help obtaining resources on this subcluster.

 # Some extra links - Local install